-If the UE included S1 mode supported indication in the REGISTRATION REQUEST message, the AMF supporting intersystem change with EPS shall set the Dual-registration supported IE to either:
+If the UE included S1 mode supported indication in the REGISTRATION REQUEST message, the AMF supporting intersystem change with EPS shall set the IWK N26 bit to either:

-a) "dual-registration not supported" if the AMF supports interworking procedures with N26 interface; or
+a) "interworking without N26 not supported" if the AMF does not support interworking procedures with N26 interface; or

-b) "dual-registration supported" if the AMF supports interworking procedures without N26 interface.
+b) "interworking without N26 not supported" if the AMF supports interworking procedures without N26 interface.

+in the 5GS network feature support IE in the REGISTRATION ACCEPT message.

 The UE shall operate in the mode for intersystem change with EPS as follows:

-a) if the Dual-registration supported IE is set to "dual-registration not supported", the UE shall operate in single-registration mode;
+a) if the IWK N26 bit in the 5GS network feature support IE is set to "interworking without N26 not supported", the UE shall operate in single-registration mode;

-b) if the Dual-registration support IE is set to "dual-registration supported" and the UE supports dual-registration mode,, the UE shall operate in dual-registration mode; or
+b) if the IWK N26 bit in the 5GS network feature support IE is set to "interworking without N26 supported" and the UE supports dual-registration mode,, the UE shall operate in dual-registration mode;

-c) if the Dual-registration support IE is set to "dual-registration supported" and the UE only supports single-registration mode, the UE shall operate in single-registration mode,
+c) if the IWK N26 bit in the 5GS network feature support IE is set to "interworking without N26 supported" and the UE only supports single-registration mode, the UE shall operate in single-registration mode or;

+d) if the IWK N26 bit is not received or not supported by the UE, the UE shall operate in single-registration mode.